1nsomn1aa/Stickered-V2/README.md

 #### Homepage
 ![image](https://raw.githubusercontent.com/1nsomn1aa/Stickered-V2/refs/heads/main/readmeimages/homedesktop.png)

 The design of this project was kept simple yet modern to make the site easy to use, but still pleasing to look at.
 Since the product images are bright and colorful, the rest of the site uses mostly black (#000000), dark gray (#55595c), and a soft off-white blue (#f0f8ff).
 These neutral colors help the products stand out.
 A bold red (#dc3545) is used for buttons and important messages.
-Overall, the result is clean and clear, without any unnecessary distractions.
+Overall, the end result is clean and without any unnecessary distractions.

 ### Skeleton
 Wireframe for the home page was drafted using Balsamiq and was used throughout the development process.